jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab15.md

 ### basic_arithmetic

 Introducing pointer arithmetic limits the possible interfaces that can be synthesized in RTL.
-The following code example shows the same code, but in this instance simple pointer arithmetic is used to accumulate the data values (starting from the second value).
+The following code example shows the same code, but in this instance simple pointer arithmetic accumulates the data values (starting from the second value).

 **pointer_arith.h**
 ```cpp